krispenney/lecture-notes/BU479/lecture2.md

     - Why would anyone join if nobody's on it?
     - If nobody's on it, nobody will join
     - **How to start the network**?
+    - How to reach the critical mass so that the network becomes self sustaining.
 2. Indirect Network Effects
   - Based on the availability of "Complementary"